 You’ll eat some of the most exquisite Italian food and wine you’ve ever tasted.

 And you’ll leave feeling like you had a night out with friends, even if you came in alone.

-Rimessa Roscioli offers a selection of over 400 wines, as well as wine tasting and pairing menus, and an á la carte full restaurant menu.
+Rimessa Roscioli offers a selection of over 400 wines, as well as wine tasting and pairing menus.
+Or, you can choose from an á la carte full restaurant menu.
 It’s well worth it to splurge on the pairing menu, as it’s easily one of the best meals you’ll have in Rome.

 Salumeria Roscioli is a restaurant, gastronomy, salami, and cheese counter.